 You will have the confidence that you are our priority, with our aim being that any member of the team is available to speak with you when you need some clarity and certainty at any stage in the process.
 We feel this provides reassurance and gives you an outlet for any concerns that you may have.
 Potentially this is the biggest investment of your life and we not only want to provide that first-class service, but value for money and no hidden fees.

 We are proud to hold Lexcel and CQS Accreditations, issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain high levels of client care.

 The fees involved in any transaction are important and we review our fees on a regular basis, considering clients’ feedback so we can make sure we always offer the best value for your money.

 We typically work on a fixed fee basis, ensuring that you know what the fees will be for your transaction from the outset.
 If, during the transaction, there is a new development, we will discuss the change in fees with you and agree a way forward.

 The costs involved in buying a property can vary due to a number of factors including the type of property, its location and the complexity of the transaction.

-For an instant no obligation detailed quote for our legal fees and Stamp Duty, as well as an estimate of the other fees you are likely to have to pay please complete our online Conveyancing Calculator (link).
+For an instant no obligation detailed quote for our legal fees and Stamp Duty, as well as an estimate of the other fees you are likely to have to pay please complete our online Conveyancing Calculator.

-If you would also like us to give you a call back to discuss the nature of the transaction and your specific requirements, please Request A Conveyancing Quote or complete our Online Enquiry Form and we will endeavour to contact you as soon as reasonably possible.
+If you would also like us to give you a call back to discuss the nature of the transaction and your specific requirements, please Request A Conveyancing Quote and we will endeavour to contact you as soon as reasonably possible.

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.